henrik42/solo/README.md

         box-sizing: border-box;
     }

-When you change the file the effect will be visible in the browser.
+When you save the file the effect will be visible in the browser.
 Note that no page reload takes place!

-Now let's a `:post` condition to `load-current-loggers` in `src/cljs/solo/spa.cljs`:
+Now let's add a `:post` condition with side-effect to `load-current-loggers` in `src/cljs/solo/spa.cljs`:

     (defn load-current-loggers [& _]
       {:post [(or (println (str "load-current-loggers --> " (:loggers @app-state))) true)]}